From my own experience, and talking to close friends and family, I’ve compiled a list of the 10 most forgotten baby shower gifts.

 I’d also add, as a side note, that it would be an incredible gift to get smaller packs of different brands for testing.
-Some babies fit better in Huggies vs. Pampers, and some moms may be interested in trying more trendy diaper brands like Coterie (not available on Amazon) or Hello Bello (also not available on Amazon).
+Some babies fit better in certain brands, and diapers get expensive.

 5. Tons and tons (and tons) of wipes

-I’m pretty sure the most money I’ve spent in all of motherhood is baby wipes.
+I’m pretty sure the most money I’ve spent in all of motherhood is on baby wipes.